dnaravindan/dnaravindan/README.md

-- 👋 Hi, I’m Aravindan Narasimman
+- 👋 Hi, I’m Aravindan Narasimman.
-- 👀 I’m interested in Artificial Intelligence, pokemon.
+- 👀 I’m interested in Artificial Intelligence, Anime.
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning .
-- 💞️ I’m looking to collaborate on mail
+- 💞️ I’m looking to collaborate on mail.
-- 📫 How to reach me dnaravindan@gmail.com
+- 📫 How to reach me dnaravindan@gmail.com.

 <!---
 dnaravindan/dnaravindan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.